SEBI bars property giant DLF from capital markets

 DLF has already run into regulatory trouble this year.

-Earlier this year, the Supreme Court upheld a 6.3 billion rupee ($103.3 million) fine against the company imposed by the antitrust watchdog.
+Earlier this year, India's top court upheld a 6.3 billion rupee ($103.3 million) fine against the company imposed by the antitrust watchdog.
 It has also been at the centre of a political controversy over sweetheart land deals.

 The decision by SEBI marks its latest effort to bare its teeth, after long being criticised for failing to tackle violations by major market players.